 Help Us Preserve the History of German-Speaking Immigrants to North America!

 The Max Kade Institute for German-American Studies at the University of Wisconsin–Madison (MKI) is dedicated to collecting, preserving, researching, and telling the stories of German-speaking immigrants and their descendants in America.
-These are your family's stories; these are America's history.In recent years, we have undertaken a capital campaign to renovate new quarters for the MKI, and thanks to your generosity, we will soon move to the University Club on the University of Wisconsin–Madison central campus.
-German-American materials from families and communities—including books, letters, diaries, photos, audio recordings, and community records you have donated—will be kept there in an expanded library and archive.
+These are your family's stories; these are America's history.In recent years, we have undertaken a capital campaign to renovate new quarters for the MKI, and thanks to your generosity, we have now moved to the University Club on the University of Wisconsin–Madison central campus.
+German-American materials from families and communities—including books, letters, diaries, photos, audio recordings, and community records you have donated—are now available in our expanded library and archive.

-Now we are soliciting contributions to support the position of an MKI Librarian and Archivist, whose role is essential for (1) maintaining and providing access to these unique American print culture documents and personal papers in the German language; (2) helping to weave individual stories into the greater narrative of American history; and (3) sharing the German-American perspective through publications, community outreach, and educational programming.
+However, we continue to solicite contributions to support the position of an MKI Librarian and Archivist, whose role is essential for (1) maintaining and providing access to these unique American print culture documents and personal papers in the German language; (2) helping to weave individual stories into the greater narrative of American history; and (3) sharing the German-American perspective through publications, community outreach, and educational programming.

 Thanks to the aid and impetus of a National Endowment for the Humanities (NEH) Challenge Grant, we have the opportunity to establish an endowment fund that will permanently support a 50% Librarian and Archivist position.
 Please help us raise the final $300,000 that is required as match by the NEH Challenge Grant by contributing to the MKI Librarian Support Fund.
 Your gift will ensure that the past is not forgotten!